networkoptix/nx_open/vms/vms_benchmark/readme.md

 12. Develop scripts for building `<platform>/vms_benchmark-dev/python`.
 The current version was made by hand.
 Now this artifact is just a copied native Python with the required libs installed into it.

-13. Write documentation (for something like Doxygen).
+13. Write documentation: in-code comments for classes and other entities.